 [ < < previous | index | next >> ]

-The weather has turned hot, bu then we are in the tropics now.
+The weather has turned hot, but then we are in the tropics now.
 We crossed the Tropic of Capricorn shortly after leaving Alice Springs this morning.
 It was marked by a small monument by the side of the road, but since we were flying down the Stuart Highway at 130 km/h, it was far behind us by the time we registered its existence.
 Yep, the speed limit around these parts is 130.
 And yet, even that feels slow when faced with a flat, featureless plain in all directions covered with a more or less uniform smear of mulga, spinifex, and the odd eucalypt struggling against the harshness of the climate, pierced by this long, straight ribbon of bitumen that disappears into a shimmering heat haze both ahead and behind.

 We were on the road after checking out of our last relative piece of luxury for 1,200 kilometres.
 We'd risen at 08:00 and eaten Weet Bix for breakfast in our room.
 On the way out of town we stopped for a coffee for M. and to fill up the car with the cheapest petrol so far of the trip: $1.65 a litre.

 Then, it was up the track north.
 We passed the tiny town of Aileron and stopped at Ti Tree for a toilet break.
 The pub there bills itself as the most central pub in Australia.
 By "central" we're assuming they don't mean "convenient to everyone".
-We also passed and stopped at the Warburton Memorial - a stone cairn by the side of the road - too add to our growing list of photos with song connections.
+We also passed and stopped at the Warburton Memorial - a stone cairn by the side of the road in memory of Peter Egerton-Warburton - too add to our growing list of photos with song connections.
 This time to another Midnight Oil track, Stars of Warburton.

 Next stop was Barrow Creek, where we had a walk around the historic old telegraph station, built in 1872.
 It was a repeater station for the Overland Telegraph from Adelaide to Darwin, and is kept in reasonable condition by the Northern Territory Parks and Wildlife Service.